Rhapsod/sapienz/README.md

 ## Sapienz Prototype (Out-of-date)
 Sapienz: Multi-objective Automated Testing for Android Applications

 This is a prototype of the Sapienz approach for multi-objective automated testing for Android applications.
+Please note that this repository is no longer maintained.

 Publication:
 ```